codacy/docs/docs/repositories-configure/integrations/github-integration.md

 ![AI-enhanced comment on GitHub](images/github-integration-ai-comment.png)

-### Automatic summaries
+## Generating automatic pull request summaries

-Codacy can provide a clear, high-level summary for each pull request, even if one is not written by developers.
+Codacy can provide a clear, high-level summary of the code changes introduced by a pull request, based on the committed code.
-Codacy generates an overview of the changes in the pull request so that any reviewer can understand it's intent and impact.
+Codacy generates an overview of the changes in the pull request so that any reviewer can understand its intent and impact.

 ![Automatic Summary on GitHub](images/github-integration-automatic-summary.png)

 !!! note
     -   This feature is only available for GitHub.
-    -   This feature uses AWS Bedrock within Codacy's existing infrastructure.
+    -   This feature uses [Amazon Bedrock](https://aws.amazon.com/bedrock/) within Codacy's existing infrastructure.
 No information is shared with any other third party or used to train AI models.
     -   Summaries are generated using the pull request title, branch name, commit messages, and changes diff.

-Enabling this feature requires a [Codacy configuration file](../codacy-configuration-file.md).
-Create a file named `codacy.yaml` in the root of your repository with the following content:
+To enable this feature, add the following to the [Codacy configuration file](../codacy-configuration-file.md) `codacy.yaml` in the root of your repository:

 ```yaml
 reviews: